Richard Pickersgill

-Richard Pickersgill (18 April 1749 in West Tanfield, North Riding of Yorkshire, England – July 1779 in London) was an English naval officer who accompanied the sailor and explorer James Cook on two of his Pacific voyages.
+Lieutenant Richard Pickersgill (18 April 1749 – July 1779) was an English Royal Navy officer who accompanied the sailor and explorer James Cook on two of his Pacific voyages.

 Richard Pickersgill was born in 1749 in West Tanfield, near Ripon, to Richard and Ann Pickersgill (née Lee).
 Pickersgill was the nephew of John Lee, the servant of George Jackson, a senior officer in the Admiralty.
 It is believed that his uncle managed to position him through his relationships on his first ships.